-After breakfast transfer to Kuraburi pier where you will meet your guide and get your snorkeling gear, transfer to Ko Surin and check in the National park.
+After breakfast transfer to Kuraburi pier where you will meet your guide and get your snorkelling gear, transfer to Ko Surin and check in the National Park.
 Meet your local guide take a long tail boat to Moken village.
-A tour around village insight into the intricate rela4onship between the Moken and their surrounding environment.
-Learn about the brightly colored “Spirit Poles” and Moken homes, built on wooden silts directly on the beach.
+A tour around village insight into the intricate relationship between the Moken and their surrounding environment.
+Learn about the brightly coloured “Spirit Poles” and Moken homes, built on wooden silts directly on the beach.
 Participate in a handicraft workshop and learn the traditional art of Moken weaving.
 Use forest Pandanus leaves to weave a natural bracelet.
 Keep it as a souvenir and show off to your friends at home.
-Forest hike – your Moken guide will highlight useful plants, including medicinal herbs, edible species, and those used in construc4on of tradi4onal houseboats.
-Snorkeling – coral reef explora4on with Moken guide.
-Your guide will take you to a wonderland of colorful tropical fish and allow you to witness the impressive Moken swimming techniques.
+Forest hike – your Moken guide will highlight useful plants, including medicinal herbs, edible species, and those used in construc4on of traditional houseboats.
+Snorkelling – coral reef exploration with Moken guide.
+Your guide will take you to a wonderland of colourful tropical fish and allow you to witness the impressive Moken swimming techniques.
 End your day with your Moken guide and return to the park headquarters to relax and enjoy the sunset from the white sand beach.

 Overnight in Ko Surin National Park (B/L/D).

 After breakfast meet your Moken guide and take a snorkel tour to see the underwater life of the sea gypsies, how they have adapted to living in.
 Return to the park headquarter to have a Thai style buffet lunch.
 Hop back on the long tail boat to go visit special Moken places around the islands and learn how they have lived here for generations.
-Back at the park headquarters enjoy free time to walk the beach, relax, and enjoy the sunset Dinner at the national park restaurant canteen.
+Back at the park headquarters enjoy free time to walk the beach, relax.
+In the evening, transfer to Khao Lak and check in at the hotel.

-After breakfast transfer by van to Phuket airport and continue to Bangkok for your international flight back home.
+After breakfast transfer to Phuket airport for your international flight.